liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

   distinct records through one handle; every returned version is unique and the final version equals the number of successful changed saves [STORE-TEST-003].
-* `TestReaderProcess` (SQLite only): the test binary re-executes itself as a read-only reader process that lists records in a loop while the parent writes; the reader never errors and never sees a torn record [STORE-TEST-003, STORE-CONS-007].
+* `TestReaderProcess`: the test binary re-executes itself as a read-only reader process that lists records in a loop while the parent writes; the reader never errors and never sees a torn record [STORE-TEST-003, STORE-CONS-007].
 * `TestCrashDuringWrite`: the test binary re-executes itself as a child that writes records and is killed with `SIGKILL` mid-loop; the parent reopens